Bob Rose (footballer): Family

 He was the father of Robert Rose, a cricketer and footballer; and Peter Rose, a poet and novelist.

 Death

-Rose died at Cabrini Hospital after a short battle with cancer on 7 July 2003.
+Rose continued to remain around the Collingwood Football Club behind the scenes right up until his death.
+He died at Cabrini Hospital after a short battle with cancer on 7 July 2003.
 A small group of Collingwood players, including Nathan Buckley, paid a visit to Rose in the final week before his death.
 Rhyce Shaw was the man who wore Rose's no.22 during the time of illness, and would occasionally have initialed B.R above the number in dedication to Bob.

 Legacy

 In 2006, a memorial statue of Rose was unveiled outside the main entrance of the Melbourne Sports and Entertainment Centre, the home of the Collingwood Football Club.
 Present at the unveiling was the widow of Rose, Elsie Rose, and son Peter Rose, an accomplished poet and novelist.